oxidize-rb/actions/readme.md

-# ⚡️ Ruby on Ruby GitHub Actions
+# ⚡️ Ruby on Rust GitHub Actions

 This repo contains a collection of GitHub Actions for your Ruby on Rust projects.